bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 ...
   ```

-  In the above example you can see that the first space is in zone lon02-01.
+  In the above example, you can see that the first space is in zone `lon02-01`.
 We now need to target the second space.

   ```
   $ cf target -s [space2_name]